0xAX/linux-insides/SysCall/syscall-6.md

 | RLIMIT_RTPRIO     | maximum real-time priority value                                                         |
 | RLIMIT_RTTIME     | maximum number of microseconds that a process may be scheduled under real-time scheduling policy without making blocking system call|

-If you're looking into source code of an open source projects, you will note that reading or updating of a resource limit is quite widely used operation and.
+If you're looking into source code of open source projects, you will note that reading or updating of a resource limit is quite widely used operation.

 For example: [systemd](https://github.com/systemd/systemd/blob/master/src/core/main.c)